bendalejatin/BlockChain_Project/README.md

 - Retired users can withdraw funds at fixed intervals.
 - Secure and transparent transactions powered by Ethereum blockchain.

+## BT_Transaction pdf
+- This pdf shows the process for the steup of the metamask account and the deployment of the Smart Contract on the Remix IDE platform.

 ## Tech Stack
 - **Blockchain:** Ethereum
 - **Smart Contract Language:** Solidity ^0.8.0